Frequently Asked Questions

 What if I have a Associate in Arts and Science transfer degree or a degree in something else?

-Your previous degree can certainly help to meet many of the general education requirements listed in the pre-requisites for the Healthcare Technology and Management program however it most likely won’t meet the 55 credit minimum of technical coursework in IT-related or healthcare-related areas that are required for the Healthcare IT concentration or 55 credit minimum of technical coursework in business-related or healthcare-related areas that are required for the Healthcare Management concentration.
+Your previous degree can certainly help to meet many of the general education requirements listed in the pre-requisites for the Healthcare Technology and Management program however it most likely won’t meet the 55 credit minimum of technical coursework in IT-related or healthcare-related areas that are required for the Healthcare Informatics concentration or 55 credit minimum of technical coursework in business-related or healthcare-related areas that are required for the Healthcare Management concentration.
 You would still need to completed at least 55 credits of technical coursework in an IT-related or healthcare-related program to be eligible for the program.
-Talk with an advisor.
+Check in with an advisor.

 Can I take courses without being admitted to the program?